Wycombe Wanderers are on the cusp of something special.

 But there is far more to their story than that.
 It’s not just about the football at Wycombe; it's about the people, and creating a culture that people want to be a part of.

 One player who has been at the heart of the side for six years now, is 33-year-old defender Joe Jacobson.
+He speaks to Abi Rodwell ahead of the upcoming Sky Bet League One Play-Offs.

 “It’s not just about the football here,” Jacobson says, speaking to the EFL ahead of the Sky Bet League One Play-Off Semi-Finals.